Organic Farming Practices

 • Flavor & Freshness

-Early Morning Harvest does not use glyphosate—before planting, during the growing season, or as a pre-harvest desiccant.
+Early Morning Harvest does not use glyphosate or synthetic chemicals that are not allowed by the USDA— not before planting, not during the growing season, and not as a pre-harvest desiccant.

 • Glyphosate is the active ingredient in many conventional herbicides (commonly known under brand names like Roundup).